 In partnership with the Lathrop House, we present a thought provoking look at the underground railroad and its connection to Northwest Ohio.
 Activities are tailored to the age of the students and the length of the visit.
+The program recommended for students in 3rd grade and up.

 At each Village site the lesson will focus on a different topic.